 Some travelers are always on, racing around racking up attractions and experiences; others like to find places to sit and watch.
 When you are traveling with another person, your rhythms are not going to match up all the time.

 How to deal with this will vary immensely based not only on the individuals involved, but also on the type of travel you are doing (a theme park demands a very different rhythm than a day at the beach) and on what needs to get done (taking your time on vacation is a great thing, but a leisurely pace when running late for a flight is almost an actionable offense).
 If you are sensitive to your travel companion at all -- and it is fair to assume you wouldn't be traveling with him if not -- you will be able to figure this out.

 4. When it is time to move, move.

 This tip is arguably a corollary to the preceding one, but is important enough to merit specific mention.
 On the day you leave, or on a day when you have a lot planned, or on a day when you are doing something your companion really wants to do, get on the stick, as your mom used to say.
-There is nothing worse than someone dragging everyone down by not having it together, and failing to rally when rallying is the one thing that should happen.
+There is nothing worse than someone dragging everyone down by not having it together.

-On a related note, at those times when the pressure is sure to go up, keep your cool.
+On a related note, keep your cool when the pressure goes up.
 Many of the worst hassles of travel are easy to anticipate -- airport ring roads, parking lots, check-in and bag check, airport security, collecting baggage, picking up rental cars, checking into hotels, making sure your room is clean and everything works.
 During these phases, be way cool.